Los 50 season 2

 The second season of the American reality competition television series Los 50 premiered on Telemundo on October 15, 2024.
 The season was announced on September 25, 2023.
 The series follows fifty celebrities as they compete in a series of challenges to win up to $350,000 while isolated from the outside world.

 The season concluded on December 9, 2024, with Robbie Mora being crowned the winner of $327,860.

 Twists

 Nomination Event

 In the Nomination Event, a select group of players participate in this event in which they have the opportunity to nominate other players, either from the same group participating in the event or from the non-participating players in the house.

 Sunday Competition

 In the Sunday competition, three players face off in a physical challenge and the players who lose will be nominated for elimination while the winner will have the power to nominate the player of their choice.

 Monkey's Revenge

-In the Monkey's Revenge competition, the players who were eliminated during the week compete against each other and the winner will return to the competition knowing who didn't vote for them to stay.
+In the Monkey's Revenge competition, the players who were eliminated during the week compete against each other and the winner will return to the competition knowing who did not vote for them to stay.